jeanCarloMachado/whatnext/README.md

 It's methodology is quite simple.
 You define the subjects you want to study, the importance of any one of these subjects and the complexity of them.
-With this information in hand whatnext will calculate what's more important for you to study right now.
+Given that whatnext will calculate what's more important for you to study right now.
 It will give you an ordered list of "what to do next".
 You may follow it or not.
 Next time you study any of the subjects you tell whatnext.
-This this info in hand whatnext will refine the importance of the subjects.
+With this info in hand whatnext will refine what's more important to do next.

 Anytime your requirements change over the subjects you may only change the configuration file and whatnext will figure out what's more